anderson-aristotle/js-diagnostic/diagnostic.md

 y = 10
 ```

 After each line of code executes, what are the values of x and y?
+Add a comment after each line with the values of x and y.
 Do the variables change?
 Do their values?

 <!-- solution below -->